 With our charter bus service, your group has the vehicle to yourselves, and your itinerary will be able to customise as much as you'd like.
-We are flexible with timing, inclusion or exclusion of several places, number of visitors.
-Our pricing only guides you to just a general estimated amount as per our standard package for private charter service for this trip.
+We are flexible with timing, including or excluding several places and the number of visitors.
+Our pricing only guides you to a general estimated amount as per our standard package for private charter service for this trip.

 John Flynn's Grave Historical Reserve

-Your next stopping will be at Flynn’s Grave Memorial, the resting place of Reverend Flynn, the founder of Royal Flying Doctor Service.
-We make short stopping to relax and enjoy the changing colours of the magnificent West MacDonnell Ranges and get some photos.
+Your next stopping will be at Flynn’s Grave Memorial, the resting place of Reverend Flynn, the founder of the Royal Flying Doctor Service.
+We make short stops to relax and enjoy the changing colours of the magnificent West MacDonnell Ranges and get some photos.

 We will take you on a short, easy walk alongside a picturesque dry creek bed that leads to a dramatic gap in the MacDonnell Ranges and a waterhole rich in native wildlife, flora and geology.
-Sometimes you may even spot you might see Black-footed Rock-wallabies along the walking track into the rocky slopes gap.
+Sometimes, you may even spot Black-footed Rock-wallabies along the walking track into the rocky slopes gap.

 Standley Chasm (Angkerle Atwatye)

-Standley Chasm is operated by Arrernte aboriginal family members that are direct descendants of the Aboriginal people that have lived in the area for thousands of years.
+Standley Chasm is operated by Arrernte Aboriginal family members who are direct descendants of the Aboriginal people who have lived in the area for thousands of years.

 Ellery Creek Big Hole

-Your next stop will be at Ellery Creek big hole.
-The biggest and deepest waterhole in Central Australia.
-The spectacular waterhole is fed by the West MacDonnell Ranges (Tjoritja) and surrounded by tall red cliffs and the sandy Ellery Creek.
+Your next stop will be at Ellery Creek Big Hole.
+It is the biggest and deepest waterhole in Central Australia.
+The spectacular waterhole is fed by the West MacDonnell Ranges (Tjoritja) and is surrounded by tall red cliffs and the sandy Ellery Creek.
 Thousands of years of massive floods have carved out this waterhole, which is recognised as an internationally significant geological site.
-A sandy beach lines this huge waterhole, offering superb swimming beautiful scenery.
+A sandy beach lines this huge waterhole, offering superb swimming and beautiful scenery.

-Your next stopping will be at Ormiston Gorge.
+Your next stop will be at Ormiston Gorge.
 Ormiston Gorge has become a must-see on any visit to the West Macs.
-The Ormiston Gorge has a near-permanent waterhole that is ideal for swimming, especially in the warmer months.
+The Ormiston Gorge has a near-permanent waterhole ideal for swimming, especially in the warmer months.
 The spectacular scenery features the soaring cliffs of an ancient mountain range, incredible rock formations, and a picturesque sandy river bed lined by giant River Red Gums.
-Walk up to a stunning lookout overlooking a beautiful swimming hole and cool off with a swim in this surprisingly big, deep permanent waterhole.
+Walk up to a stunning lookout overlooking a beautiful swimming hole and swim in this surprisingly big, deep permanent waterhole.